sameerahuja662/bmi_calculator/README.md

 # BMI Calculator 💪

+Body Mass Index Calculator inspired by the beautiful designs made by [Ruben Vaalt](https://dribbble.com/shots/4585382-Simple-BMI-Calculator).
+It is a multi screen app with simple functionality but full-on custom styling.

 ## Goal of project

 The objective of this project was to look at how we can customise Flutter Widgets to achieve our own beautiful user interface designs.
 This project was a challenge project as part of Flutter bootcamp on Udemy.

-This App is a Body Mass Index Calculator inspired by the beautiful designs made by [Ruben Vaalt](https://dribbble.com/shots/4585382-Simple-BMI-Calculator).
-It will be a multi screen app with simple functionality but full-on custom styling.

 ## What I learned from this project